cdr74/context_aware_assistant/README.md

 # context_aware_assistan

+The fundamental assumption for this tool set is that LLM's need context information to provide higehr quality generated content, such as test code.

+This is a tool set that allows to
+- Create a Chroma Vector DB containing the context of a project
+- Query the chroma_db to understand what's in it; can also be used to query the project
+- Generate content with context

 ## Installation

+Perform the following steps
-python3 -m venv venv
+- python3 -m venv venv
-source venv/bin/activate
+- source venv/bin/activate
-pip install --upgrade pip
+- pip install --upgrade pip
-pip install -r requirements.txt
+- pip install -r requirements.txt
+- touch .env

-You need a Open API key to run this.
-Provide the key and url in a ".env" file
+You need a Open API key to run this, please add to the .env the following keys
 ```
     OPENAI_API_KEY=sk-...
     OPENAI_API_BASE=https://api.openai.com/v1